GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Velocity-space convergence and GPU performance

 \section{Velocity-space convergence and GPU performance}

-Part of the motivation for the Laguerre-Hermite pseudo-spectral approach is the ability to successfully run at low velocity-space resolution without uncontrolled approximations, since in the lowest-resolution limit the system corresponds to established gyrofluid models like the one of \citet{Beer1996}.
+Part of the motivation for the Laguerre-Hermite pseudo-spectral approach is the ability to successfully run at low velocity-space resolution without uncontrolled approximations, since in the lowest-resolution limit the system corresponds to established gyrofluid models like the one of \citet{Beer1996}{, albeit without Beer \& Hammett's collisionless closure schemes}.
 Another motivation for the pseudo-spectral approach is its fit for GPU computing, since the spectral algorithm relies heavily on fast transform methods that are well-optimized on GPUs, and the memory requirements of the algorithm are low enough to fit a problem onto one or a few GPUs.
-We also use single-precision arithmetic, which is sufficient for turbulence calculations \citep{Maurer2020}; there are no matrix inversions in our algorithm that would require higher precision.
+We also { make exclusive use of} single-precision arithmetic, which is often sufficient for turbulence calculations \citep{Maurer2020}; there are no matrix inversions in our algorithm that would require higher precision{, and we do not presently target simulations spanning both ion and electron scales that may stress the limits of single precision.
+The success of the benchmarks presented in the previous section is an additional indication that single-precision arithmetic is sufficient for a wide range of linear and nonlinear calculations.}

 In this section we examine the velocity-space convergence for the nonlinear CBC calculations with \GX along with the performance of the calculations on one or several GPUs.
-Convergence and performance are complementary factors towards enabling first-principles transport calculations that are fast enough to be used for fusion reactor design.
+Convergence and performance are complementary factors towards enabling first-principles transport calculations that are fast enough to be used for fusion reactor design { along with wide-ranging parameter scans for physics discovery}.
 In this section we will present results detailing convergence and performance for the nonlinear CBC benchmark cases from \cref{sec:nl_cyclone}.